 Other than these, there are many other dewormers like the Revolution for Cats and the Revolution Plus for Cats.
 There is also Bravecto for Cats that you can use as a dewormer.

 Feeding your cat a balanced and healthy diet also helps deal with heart problems.
 Try the Blue Buffalo Cat food for this.
 The Blue Wilderness Cat Food can provide the nutrition your cat needs to keep heart problems at bay.
-However, never give cats raw meat since they can intensify their heart problems in them.
+However, never give cats raw meat since it can intensify their heart problems in them.
 You can also try using interactive cat toys to play with your cat.
 This will help reduce their stress and keep them entertained, which is good for their heart.